0x6d69636b/windows_hardening/README.md

 #### Create a Group Policy (experimental)

 Thanks to [@gderybel](https://github.com/gderybel), HardeningKitty can convert a finding list into a group policy.
+As a basic requirement, the Group Policy Management PowerShell module must be installed.
 At the moment only registry settings can be converted and not everything has been tested yet.
 A new policy is created, as long as it is not assigned to an object, no change is made to the system.
 Use it with care.

 ```powershell
 Invoke-HardeningKitty -Mode GPO -FileFindingList .\lists\finding_list_0x6d69636b_machine.csv -GPOName HardeningKitty-Machine-01